 - Kindergarten School Readiness Assessment Implementation Options: 2015-16 (PDF)

-When the Colorado Achievement Plan for Kids (CAP4K) legislation passed in 2008, it mandated that every child in state funded preschool or kindergarten have an individual readiness plan informed by a Colorado State Board of Education approved school readiness assessment.
-To that end, the department identified a number of implementation options that districts may choose to best meet their local needs.
+The Colorado Achievement Plan for Kids (CAP4K) legislation mandates that every child in state funded preschool or kindergarten have an individual readiness plan informed by a Colorado State Board of Education approved school readiness assessment.

 - Race to the Top- Early Challenge Fund (PDF)

 Students need a high-quality preschool through 12th grade (P-12) education that prepares them to succeed in college and the workforce.
-Kindergarten readiness is not only a major milestone in a child’s path to success but it is also one of Colorado’s top education priorities.
 Read more about the Race To the Top Early Learning Challenge Fund and what resources and supports it will provide for districts.

 - School Readiness – Building a Foundation for Success (PDF)